theburrowhub/git-gone/README.md

 ```

 The application will:
-1. Update all remote references
+1. Update all remote references (`git fetch --all --prune`)
 2. Identify the default branch (main/master)
-3. Find all branches merged into the default branch
+3. Find deletable branches using two methods:
+   - Branches merged into the default branch (traditional merges)
+   - Branches whose remote tracking branch is gone (squash/rebase merges)
 4. Present an interactive list where you can:
    - Use arrow keys to navigate
    - Press `Tab` or `Space` to select/deselect branches
    - Press `Enter` to confirm selection
    - Press `Esc` to cancel
+   - Type to filter branches by name
 5. Ask for confirmation before deleting selected branches
 6. Delete the selected branches safely